NeptuneChain-Inc/About-Us/README.md

 - Discover more about Jacques M. Jean's role at [TechFides](https://www.techfides.com) and his [Forbes Technology Council Membership]([https://councils.forbes.com/forbestechcouncil).

 ## Our Vision
-Envisioning a future where water quality and quantity are effectively managed.
+Envisioning a future where water is managed seamlessly.
 Join us in shaping a sustainable future for water management.

 ## Connect with Us
 For collaborations, inquiries, or more information about NeptuneChain, please contact: